ActuateBIRT/GazetteerExample/Readme.md

-#BIRT Gazetteer
+# BIRT Gazetteer

 ---

-##Overview
+## Overview
 This iOS Objective-C example illustrates how to integrate OpenText Information Hub (iHub) 16 resources into a native mobile application.
-Two OpenText iHub APIs, the REST API, and the JavaScript API (JSAPI) retrieve data and visualizations from a demonstration BIRT iHub 3.1 server.
-The iHub server resources used by this example are included with the source code if you want to use your own OpenText iHub server.
+Two OpenText iHub APIs, the REST API, and the JavaScript API (JSAPI) retrieve data and visualizations from a your iHub 16 server.
+The iHub server resources used by this example are included with the source code.

 ![](/Screenshots/examples.png)